nbicocchi/learn-microservices/modules/tools/slides/10 - Persistence.md

 This is the JDBC standard, and it’s also the oldest approach for working with databases in Java.
 Using JDBC requires us to use SQL statements, which can be both an advantage and a disadvantage.

-One of the biggest advantages of Spring Data JDBC is the **improved performance when accessing the database as compared to Spring Data JPA**.
+**Biggest advantage:** **improved performance**.
 This is due to Spring Data JDBC communicating directly to the database.
 Spring Data JDBC does not contain most of the Spring Data magic when querying the database.

-One of the biggest disadvantages when using Spring Data JDBC is the dependency on the database vendor.
+**Biggest disadvantages:** **dependency on the database vendor**.
 If we decide to change the database from MySQL to Oracle, we might have to deal with problems that arise from databases having different dialects.

 ### Spring Data JPA